This blue butterfly pea coconut shake with macadamia nuts is a creamy, naturally sweet drink full with healthy fats and nutrients.

 Use chilled coconut milk from the refrigerator.

-Homemade coconut milk is by far the best, but a natural brand of coconut milk is also good.
+Homemade coconut milk is the most delicious option, but a natural brand of coconut milk is also good.

 Blend the coconut milk with the medjool dates.

-If you don’t have medjool, you can use different dates, but they tend to be less soft and juicy.
+If you don’t have medjool dates, you can use different dates, but make sure that they are soft and juicy.

 Soaking them in a bit of water for a few hour helps soften them.